-C Control Testing - Has the company reviewed and audited its compliance program in the area relating to the misconduct?
+Control Testing - Has the company reviewed and audited its compliance program in the area relating to the misconduct?
 More generally, what testing of controls, collection and analysis of compliance data, and interviews of employees and third parties does the company undertake?
 How are the results reported and action items tracked?
 Evolving Updates - How often has the company updated its risk assessments and reviewed its compliance policies, procedures, and practices?
 Has the company undertaken a gap analysis to determine if particular areas of risk are not sufficiently addressed in its policies, controls, or training?
 What steps has the company taken to determine whether policies/procedures/practices make sense for particular business segments/subsidiaries?
 Does the company review and adapt its compliance program based upon lessons learned from its own misconduct and/or that of other companies facing similar risks?
 Culture of Compliance - How often and how does the company measure its culture of compliance?
-How does the company's hiring and incentive structure reinforce its commitment to ethical culture?
 Does the company seek input from all levels of employees to determine whether they perceive senior and middle management's commitment to compliance?
-What steps has the company taken in response to its measurement of the compliance culture? В. Investigation of Misconduct a well-fund of any alle effective other hallmark of a compliance program that is working effectively is the existence of ctioning and appropriately funded mechanism for the timely and thorough investigations egations or suspicions of misconduct by the company, its employees, or agents.
-An investigations structure will also have an established means of documenting the s response, including any disciplinary or remediation measures taken.
+What steps has the company taken in response to its measurement of the compliance culture? В. Investigation of Misconduct a well-fu investigat agents.
+A other hallmark of a compliance program that is working effectively is the existence of nctioning and appropriately funded mechanism for the timely and thorough ons of any allegations or suspicions of misconduct by the company, its employees, or a effective investigations structure will also have an established means of documenting any's response, including any disciplinary or remediation measures taken.
 Properly Scoped Investigation by Qualified Personnel - How has the company ensured that the investigations have been properly scoped, and were independent, objective, appropriately conducted, and properly documented?
-Response to Investigations - Have the company's investigations been used to identify findings go?

-root causes, system vulnerabilities, and accountability lapses, including among supervisory managers and senior executives?
+Response to Investigations - Have the company's investigations been used to identify root causes, system vulnerabilities, and accountability lapses, including among supervisory managers and senior executives?
 What has been the process for responding to investigative findings?
-How high up in the company do investigative
+How high up in the company do investigative findings go?